It’s always looks so easy in the movies, “the Big Score,” the “heist.”

 But Layton, with all his access to reality TV convicts, lifts “American Animals” to another level by the simplest device imaginable.
 He has the real crooks comment on their actions, thoughts at the time, and their remorse.
 He interviews the family, teachers and others about how “We were in SHOCK” at what these boys did.

-And from time to time, he injects the real Spencer, Warren, Eric and Chaz, into the action, staring in forlorn regret from a driveway as the fictional versions of themselves drive the getaway car towards their “destiny,” actually IN the car, stupefied at what their younger self just did.
+And from time to time, he injects the real Spencer, Warren, Eric and Chaz, into the action, staring in forlorn regret from a driveway as the fictional versions of themselves drive the getaway car towards their “destiny,” and actually IN that car, stupefied at what their younger self just did.

 It’s clever to the point of bloody brilliant, and you can say that about the entire movie as well.
 Peters pegs the needle as a hyped-up punk in need of a thrill, Keoghan (also seen in “The Sacrificial Deer”) makes you wonder if cagey introvert Spencer’s version of events is true, or a cover-up.